jpalardy/jpalardy.github.io/_posts/2015-10-25-sending-html-to-mailgun-with-curl.markdown

      -F text='how are you?'
 {% endhighlight %}

 That works fine, but it's __overly simplified__.
-Here's what I really need to know:
+Here's what I need to know:

 - how to send HTML
 - how to send multiple lines